asimonder/geometricVoFCartesian/README.md

 **interIsoCartFoam**: Extension to ```interIsoFoam``` to feature newly implemented schemes.

 ### Machine Learning
 Machine learning models employ deep MLP architectures to estimate the interfacial curvarture.
+The code to develop these models can be found in tensorflow directory.
+Models are developed in three steps:
-Models are developed in three steps.
-First, a synthetic dataset composed of circular arcs of varying sizes is generated.
-Subsequently, about hundred MLP models are trained in TensorFlow for each hyperparameters configuration.
-There is a scatter in model performance due to inherent stochasticity involved in training process.
-Finally, the best performing models are selected, and the weights and biases of these Tensorflows models are converted to standard ascii format.
+1. A synthetic dataset composed of circular arcs of varying sizes is generated with *tensorflow/scripts/genCircles.sh*.
+2. Models are trained with mini-batch optimization using the script *tensorflow/scripts/mlpTrain.sh*.
+3. The best performing models are selected, and the weights and biases of these Tensorflows models are converted to standard ascii format.
 The *multilayerPerceptron* class in OpenFOAM reads these parameters and constructs the corresponding MLP model.

 ## Installation
 Make sure you have installed OpenFOAM v2006 and run the following scripts in the project directory: